 Introduction to formal methods for the design and analysis of complex algorithms, with an emphasis on developing students' problem-solving abilities.
 Focuses on computational resources and ways of conserving both time and memory.
-Prerequisites: 162 and 239 or MATH 239.
+Prerequisites: 162 and either 239 or MATH 239.

 339 Theoretical Foundations of Computer Science.
 (4)

 Introduction to the theoretical structures of programming languages and computers.
 Topics include regular expressions, formal grammars, abstract automata and computability.
-Prerequisites: 161 and 239 or MATH 239.
+Prerequisites: 161 and either 239 or MATH 239.

 340 Organization of Programming Languages.
 (4)

 The structure, design and application of various programming language paradigms, with emphasis on the principles and semantics of languages.
 Prerequisite: 339.

 Introduction to the design and construction techniques of modern language compilers, including both parsing and code generation.
 Prerequisite: 339.

 350 Operating Systems.
 (4)